Moritz Engler, CEO, and Founder of Inflight VR tells us about a technology platform that enables safe usage of VR in a travel context.

-Tell us about you, your career, how you founded Inflight VR.
+Tell us about you, your career, how you joined Inflight VR.

 Moritz Engler: I started a tech company builder back in 2014 while studying at the University of St. Gallen in Switzerland.
 With this company builder, we focused on emerging technologies such as AI or Virtual Reality.
-Inflight VR was one of the first companies that was incubated and then spun off after the first external funding was achieved.
-After the spin off, I joined Inflight VR as CEO in 2016.
+Inflight VR was one of the first companies that were incubated and then spun off after the first external funding was achieved.
+After the spin-off, I joined Inflight VR as CEO in 2016.

 How does Inflight VR innovate?